KBNLresearch/omimgr/readme.md

 ## Interrupting readom or ddrescue

 Press the *Interrupt* button to interrupt any running *readom* or *ddrescue* instances.
 This is particularly useful for *ddrescue* runs, which may require many hours for discs that are badly damaged.
 Note that interrupting *ddrescue* will not result in any data loss.
+Interrupting *readom* will generally result in an unreadable ISO image.

+## Resuming an interrupted ddrescue run

+Follow these steps to resume a *ddrescue* run that was previously interrupted:

+1. After launching *omimgr*, set the output directory to the directory of the interrupted run.

+2. Set **Read method** to *ddrescue*.

+3. Click on the **Load existing metadata** button; this loads the previously entered *Prefix*, *Extension*, *Identifier*, *Description* and *Notes* values.

-If you re-run *omimgr* with *ddrescue* on an image that was previously interrupted, it will simply pick up on where the interrupted run stopped.
-Note that interrupting *readom* will generally result in an unreadable ISO image.
+4. Hit the **Start** button.
+Now *ddrescue* will simply pick up on where the interrupted run stopped.

 ## Metadata file